howlingsails/vagrant-dev-ubuntu-18-04/README.md

 6. Open a command prompt (windows) / terminal (mac)
 7. Clone this repo into your workspace directory
 8. Switch into this directory
-9. Linux/Mac terminal run `vagrant up --debug &> vagrant.log`
-10. Windows Powershell  `vagrant up --debug 2>&1 | Tee-Object -FilePath ".\vagrant.log"`
+9. Run Vagrant: Linux/Mac terminal run `vagrant up --debug &> vagrant.log`, Windows Powershell  `vagrant up --debug 2>&1 | Tee-Object -FilePath ".\vagrant.log"`
-11. Watch vagrant run.
+10. Watch vagrant run.
 This will take a long time as it downloads and creates a full development box.
-12. Grap coffee and watch another Howling Sails vblogs :-)
+11. Grap coffee and watch another Howling Sails vblogs :-)
-13. One Completed you'll see "That's All Folks" message in the terminal.
+12. One Completed you'll see "That's All Folks" message in the terminal.
-14. Now switch to Virtual Box and login, User:vagrant Password: vagrant
+13. Now switch to Virtual Box and login, User:vagrant Password: vagrant
-15. Login
+14. Login
-16. Open README.md on the box for following steps.
+15. Open README.md on the box for following steps.

 ![SheetShot Vagrant User Logging in to Ubuntu Desktop Clean](./resources/images/ubuntu1804.png)